 The Cool List

-Baltimore is fast becoming a cultural mecca — and national publications are taking notice.
+Baltimore is fast becoming a cultural mecca — take a look at what people around the nation are saying about Charm City.

 Baltimore's Inner Harbor

-In the past few months, Baltimore’s arts scene — as well as MICA and its alumni — have been singled out by Forbes, The New York Times, Southwest: The Magazine and the travel giant Expedia.
+Baltimore’s arts scene — as well as MICA and its alumni — have been singled out by The Wall Street Journal, PBS, Yelp, Smithsonian Magazine, Forbes, Southwest: The Magazine, The New York Times, and the travel giant Expedia.

 In naming Baltimore one of America’s “Most Artistic Towns,” the travel giant Expedia stated, “With one of the top-rated art schools in the nation, world-renowned museums and galleries, emerging underground scenes, and a packed calendar of events, this harbor city is piquing a lot of interest as one of the top art towns in America.”